AdrianaBerdich/Sweep-to-Unlock-Datasets/README.md

 Feel free to use our dataset for research purposes by giving credit to our paper below.
 # 3. Publication
 A. Berdich, B. Groza, R. Mayrhofer, E. Levy, A. Shabtai and Y. Elovici, "Sweep-to-Unlock: Fingerprinting Smartphones based on Loudspeaker Roll-off Characteristics", IEEE Transactions on Mobile Computing, accepted 2021.
-A PDF link for our paper can be found at https://www.aut.upt.ro/~bgroza/Papers/sweep-to-unlock.pdf

 ```